10 Reasons Why Your Skin Is Darker Down There

 “Why is my skin darker down there?”

-But the truth is, it’s completely normal for your skin down there to be darker than the rest of your body.
+But the truth is, it’s entirely normal for your skin down there to be darker than the rest of your body.
 In fact, just like women, vaginas come in different colors, sizes, and shapes.
 Anyone saying otherwise is either selling you a whitening cream or does not completely understand the female genitalia.

 If you have sensitive skin, your feminine area will be much more prone to irritation.
 Using harsh detergents, scented soaps, or non-hypoallergenic underwear can easily irritate the skin.
 Some irritations are mild that it doesn’t bother you that much.
-But it can cause skin discoloration in the long run.
+However, it can cause skin discoloration in the long run.